doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-U` : indicates update an existing configuration

-`-w conf` : indicates install and initialize Extra 'conf' configuration. 'conf' can be one of: 'Knmac', 'Roiz', 'Fennel', 'Nv', 'NvPak', 'Optixal', 'Plug', 'Simple', or 'Heiker'
+`-w conf` : indicates install and initialize Extra 'conf' configuration. 'conf' can be one of: 'Knvim', 'Roiz', 'Fennel', 'Nv', 'NvPak', 'Optixal', 'Plug', 'Simple', or 'Heiker'

 `-W` : indicates install and initialize all 'Extra' Neovim configurations